codingWithJimmy/TA-bigfix/README.md

-bigfix:ape:notifier:service:log | BigFix Server Automation Notification Service status bigfix:ape:plan:engine:log | BigFix Server Automation Plan Engine bigfix:compliance:import:log | BigFix Compliance Import Log bigfix:asset:list | BigFix client list using REST (Requires "BES Component Versions" analysis of "BES Support" site to be enabled) bigfix:action | BigFix action status export using REST bigfix:analysis | BigFix analysis result export using REST bigfix:users | BigFix user list export using REST bigfix:infrastructure | BigFix infrastructure export using REST (Requires "BES Health Checks" analysis of "BES Support" site to be enabled) bigfix:fixlets | BigFix relevant fixlet export using REST
+bigfix:ape:notifier:service:log | BigFix Server Automation Notification Service status bigfix:ape:plan:engine:log | BigFix Server Automation Plan Engine bigfix:compliance:import:log | BigFix Compliance Import Log bigfix:clients | BigFix client list export using REST (Requires "BES Component Versions" analysis of "BES Support" site to be activated) bigfix:action | BigFix action status export using REST bigfix:analysis | BigFix analysis result export using REST bigfix:users | BigFix user list export using REST bigfix:infrastructure | BigFix infrastructure export using REST (Requires "BES Health Checks" analysis of "BES Support" site to be activated) bigfix:fixlets | BigFix relevant fixlet export using REST

-# BigFix Asset List Input
+# BigFix Clients Input
-The BigFix TA contains a configurable REST input for collecting the required asset information from a BigFix deployment to be used in a Splunk Enterprise Security implementation.
+The BigFix TA contains a configurable REST input for collecting client information from a BigFix deployment.
 The REST query should return results, even from environments with a large number of clients, in a reasonable amount of time.
 This requires the coordination with the administrator of BigFix because the field containing the MAC address is not a default property inside of an out-of-the-box BigFix deployment.

 Some notes on further requirements for this input:
 	- A property the BigFix administrator knows will need to be identified which details a list of MAC addresses for each host.
 This property will need to be configured with the input.
 If there is a not a currently configured property, the BigFix administrator may use the relevance below to evaluate the property.
 	- The account used to perform the query will need permission to, at least, read the site that contains the property for the MAC address if it's not contained within the Master Action Site.
+	- The query relies on results from analysis within the "BES Support" site.
+The user account will need to be assigned to the site to view those results.

-You can use the following relevance to collect the MAC addresses of most systems that BigFix supports
+If the MAC addresses of the clients are not being evaluated, you can use the following relevance to collect the MAC addresses of most systems that BigFix supports

 ```if windows of operating system then concatenation "|" of (mac addresses of adapters of network) else if not windows of operating system then concatenation "|" of ((mac address of it as string) of ip interfaces whose (not loopback of it AND exists mac address of it) of network) else ""```